cur33/PointsBot/README.md

 pipenv run python -m pointsbot
 ```

-## Ideas & To-Do
+## Ideas

 ### Config

-* Store all config and data in a `.pointsbot` directory or similar in the user's
+* Store all config and data in a hidden `.pointsbot` directory or similar in the
-    home or data directory (OS-dependent).
+    user's home or data directory (OS-dependent).
 * Could do something similar to packages like PRAW:
     1. Look in current working directory first.
     2. Look in OS-dependent location next.